vhscom/after-dark/README.md

 ## Principia

-Features are great, especially when they're there for a reason.
-Let the following principles serve as a guide for change in the theme.
+The following principles serve as a guide for change in the theme.

 Principle | Description
 ---|---
 Deceptive Simplicity | After Dark is [just a theme](https://themes.gohugo.io/after-dark/), making it a suitable starting point for beginners.
-Peel back the layers and discover functionality complex enough to level-up even seasoned programmers.
+Start peeling back the layers and discover advanced functionality designed to make even complex tasks look easy.
-Privacy Focused | Your data is your property.
-After Dark regards it as private and will make every attempt possible to help you safeguard it from unexpected leakage or use without your knowledge or express consent.
-Both for you and for your end-users.
+Privacy Conscious | Your data is your property.
+After Dark regards it as private and will take reasonable steps to help you safeguard it.
+Both for you and for your end-users, often without the need for special knowledge or additional set-up.
-Performance Optimized | Page content, favicon, required scripts and styles load in a single request on all pages.
+Mobile Friendly | Page content, favicon, required scripts and styles load in a single request on all pages.
 Ancillary resources are then loaded asynchronously in an unobtrusive manner, resulting in a ~1 second initial page load over 2G when edge caching.
-Inclusive Design | After Dark is designed to function optimally on mobile, tablet, desktop as well as terminal browsers such as [elinks].
-This design approach typically results in reasonable accessibility and will help reduce the need for site maintenance over time.
+Inclusive Design | After Dark is designed to function optimally on mobile, tablet, desktop as well as terminal browsers.
+This approach typically results in better-than-average accessibility and will help reduce the amount of site maintenance required over time.
-Semantic Versioning | Predictable changes help you stay up-to-date with what's new.
-After Dark strives to use [Semantic Versioning](https://semver.org/) and keeps a [human-readable log](https://keepachangelog.com/) of all changes.
+Semantic Versioning | Predictable changes help you stay up-to-date with what's new and help make informed decisions on when to update, if at all.
+After Dark uses [Semantic Versioning](https://semver.org/) and keeps a [human-readable log](https://keepachangelog.com/) of all changes.
-Scalable to the Core | After Dark is capable of generating ~1000 pages per second and will operate reasonably quickly even when run on constrained hardware thanks to its only hard software dependency: [Hugo](https://gohugo.io/).
+Scalable Core | After Dark is capable of generating thousands of pages per second and will operate reasonably well even on constrained hardware thanks to [Hugo](https://gohugo.io/), making it a suitable starting point for everything from the casual blog to a full-blown data aggregator.

 ## Features

-The following table summarizes various theme features considered important enough to differentiate After Dark from other Hugo themes.
+The following table summarizes key features which differentiate After Dark from other Hugo themes.

 Feature | Summary
 --------|--------
-[Module System](#module-system) | Extend After Dark with prebuilt modules to add additional functionality to your site.
-[Quick Installer](#getting-started) | No more copying config from a `README` file.
-No `git` installation necessary.
-After Dark provides a cross-platform quick installer.
-One command will install, configure, run and preview the theme so you can focus on the interesting stuff.
+[Quick Installer](#getting-started) | After Dark provides a cross-platform quick installer.
+One command is all you need to start creating a website with Hugo and After Dark.
+[Module System](#module-system) | Add additional functionality to your site using [Hugo Theme Components](https://gohugo.io/themes/theme-components/).
+After Dark includes a module system and a number of custom-built modules specifically designed to enhance your site.
-[Lazy Loading](#lazy-loading) | Lazily load your images, iFrames and script embeds.
-After Dark ships with [lazysizes](https://github.com/aFarkas/lazysizes), a zero-configuration JavaScript library with LQIP support, responsive images and more.
+[Lazy Loading](#lazy-loading) | Decrease page load time and improve user experience on slower connections.
+After Dark includes [lazysizes](https://github.com/aFarkas/lazysizes), a zero-configuration JavaScript library, for frictionless lazy-loading of images, scripts, iFrames and more.
-[BPG Image Support](#bpg-image-support) | Improve image fidelity and decrease size.
-Automatically [BPG Image](https://bellard.org/bpg/) support via polyfill.
 [Social Engagement](#social-engagement) | After Dark provides automatic and configurable [Open Graph](http://ogp.me/) support, Twitter Cards and Telegram Instant View template to make social shares pop like 37 pieces of flair.
 [Search Optimization](#search-optimization) | Using [Schema Structured Data](https://moz.com/learn/seo/schema-structured-data) and meta tags, After Dark gives crawlers rich data about the site structure and content.
 No configuration required.
 [Post Images](#post-images) | Increase visual appeal of posts.
 After Dark enables configuration-driven post images which are lazy-loaded, responsive and automatically cropped for a consistent look-and-feel across your site.